Carbothermic reaction

-Carbothermic reactions involve the reduction of substances, often metal oxides (O^{2-}), using carbon (C) as the reducing agent.
-The reduction is usually conducted in the electric arc furnace or reverberatory furnace, depending on the metal ore.
-These chemical reactions are usually conducted at temperatures of several hundred degrees Celsius.
-Such processes are applied for production of the elemental forms of many elements.
+Carbothermic reactions are chemical reactions involving reduction of substances, often metal oxides (O^{2-}), using carbon (C) as the reducing agent.
+Depending on the starting material, the process is usually carried out in an electric arc furnace or reverberatory furnace at temperatures of several hundred degrees Celsius.
+Carbothermal reactions produce carbon monoxide (CO) and sometimes carbon dioxide (CO_{2}).
+The facility of these conversions is attributable to the entropy of reaction: two solid compounds—the (metal) oxide (and flux) and carbon—are converted to a new solid (metal) compound and a gas (CO_{x}), the latter having high entropy.

+Carbothermic reactions are used in the production of the elemental forms of many elements.
 The ability of metals to participate in carbothermic reactions can be predicted from Ellingham diagrams.

-Carbothermal reactions produce carbon monoxide (CO) and sometimes carbon dioxide (CO_{2}).
-The facility of these conversions is attributable to the entropy of reaction: two solids, the metal oxide (and flux) and carbon, are converted to a new solid (metal) and a gas (CO_{x}), the latter having high entropy.

 Applications

-A prominent example is that of iron ore smelting.
+A prominent and probably the best-known example is that of iron ore smelting.
 Many reactions are involved, but the simplified equation is usually shown as: